Last Updated on March 15, 2023

 There is so much to do that Paris will ultimately tell you how to spend your week once you arrive.

 Make a list of bucket list things to see, places to eat, and neighborhoods to explore.
 Beyond that, my best advice is to let Paris show you around!

 Don’t plan every single day to the minute, but also don’t wing it.
 There’s so much fun in exploring Paris on your own.
-But you also make sure you get those bucket list experiences checked off!
+But also make sure to get those bucket list experiences checked off!